-Prototyping Acronis Cyber Platform API Solutions with Postman: Account Management
+How to Prototype Acronis Cyber Platform API Solutions using Postman

 In years of the API economy when API is around us, it has become a common task to test how API fits a solution architecture and approach.
 There are a lot of ways to create a prototype and one of the commonly used is with Postman.
 While Postman can be applied in various scenarios, in this document we will be focusing on API.